Fort Macquarie

 Fort Macquarie was a square castellated battlement fort built in 1798 at Bennelong Point, Sydney, New South Wales, Australia, on the site where the Sydney Opera House now stands.
 It was demolished in 1901 to make way for the Fort Macquarie Tram Depot.

 History

 The original name of Bennelong Point, the finger of land on which Fort Macquarie was built, was Inbughalee (djubuguli), Farm Cove was Yoolaugh and Sydney Cove was Warane.
 On 25 November 1789 an Aboriginal man named Bennelong was captured and brought to Governor Arthur Phillip.
-Eventually three huts were built on this spit of land for Bennelong, his wife Bangaroo, and other Indigenous visitors.
+Eventually three huts were built on this spit of land for Bennelong, his wife Barangaroo, and other Indigenous visitors.

-The first attempt at fortifications were erected here in July 1788, when Lieutenant William Dawes was directed to build a small redoubt there.
+The first attempt at naval fortifications were erected here in July 1788, when Lieutenant William Dawes was directed to build a small redoubt.
 When finished in November 1788 it held two brass six-pounder guns.
 This early fort was demolished in 1791 and the guns and flagstaff moved to the west side of the cove.
 The earthworks were then used for the Governor's garden and later the largest building in Sydney, a 24 x 7.5 metre storeroom, was erected there.